Traditional Finnish sauna next to Nuuksio National Park near Helsinki

 – Guidance to Finnish sauna traditions

-– Welcome drink with snack and 3-course menu; wild mushroom soup, salmon prepared on the fire, carrots with wild herbs, green salad, pancakes with blueberry jam, coffee and tea
+– Welcome drink with snack and 3-course Arctic menu; wild mushroom soup, salmon prepared on the fire, carrots with wild herbs, desert from wild forest berries

-Wood-heated hot water tub next to sauna by the lake for 8 persons 240€.
+Wood-heated hot water tub next to sauna 240€.

 Sauna is an essential part of the way of living in Finland.
 There is sauna for every two Finnish people, almost 3 million saunas Finland.
 There are saunas at homes, in apartments, at summer cottages, in hotel rooms and on boats, Finnish embassies abroad have their own saunas and there is sauna also in the Parliament house in Helsinki.